arteteco/arteteco-website-structure/content/20stepstech.md

 This article wants to dive a **little bit** deeper in the technical design aspect of the 20 steps garden I've done, so that other designers can take inspiration and curious can have a better idea of how it was all done.
 You may find it boring, but whatever, is not all about shiny and funny bells in life!

-For the shiny and colorful bells you can read the introduction article HERE.
+For the shiny and colorful bells you can read the <a href="/20steps/">introduction article</a>.

 The plot is around 100 sqm, a very small garden, with some fruit trees already in place.